ArjunBhalla18/EVA-Emotional-Virtual-Assistant/README.md

 ## Acknowledgements

 * Google Gemini for the incredible generative AI capabilities.
+* ElevenLabs for the high-quality TTS.
-* OpenAI for the high-quality TTS and Whisper models.
+* OpenAI for the Whisper models.
 * TensorFlow.js and MediaPipe for making client-side ML accessible.
 * FastAPI for enabling the creation of fast, modern Python web services.